 Additional permits and licenses: Depending on the nature of the goods being imported, additional permits or licenses may be required.
 For example, the import of certain products may require a specific license or permit from the relevant authorities.

 It’s worth noting that the additional checks and inspections required for consignments that are subject to red or orange routing may result in delays and additional costs.
 It is therefore important to ensure that all documentation and information provided is accurate and complete, and that any necessary permits or licenses are obtained in advance of the import.

 What is Anti Dumping Duty / Countervailing Duty?

-What is an Import Quota?
+What is an EU Import Quota?

-An import quota is a type of trade restriction that sets a physical limit on the quantity of a good that can be imported into a country in a given period of time.
-Quotas, like other trade restrictions, are typically used to protect domestic producers from foreign competition, by limiting the supply of imported products and thereby increasing the prices of the products in the domestic market.
+An EU import quota is a type of trade policy that limits the quantity of a particular product that can be imported into the European Union (EU) during a specific period of time.
+Import quotas are typically used to protect domestic producers from foreign competition, by limiting the supply of imported products and thereby increasing the prices of the products in the domestic market.

 Under an EU import quota, a specific quantity of a product can be imported into the EU at a reduced or zero tariff rate, up to the limit of the quota.
 Once the quota limit is reached, any additional imports of the product will be subject to a higher tariff rate or may be prohibited altogether.

 Import quotas can be administered in various ways.
 For example, an import quota may be allocated through a first-come, first-served basis, or it may be allocated through a system of import licenses, which are issued to eligible importers based on certain criteria.